What counts as bad credit for mortgage purposes?

 Understand your position

-Make a note of every negative mark: what it is, the amount, the date, and whether it’s satisfied.
-This gives your broker the full picture to work with.
+Write down every negative mark: what it is, how much, the date, and whether you have settled it.
+That gives your broker the full picture to work from.

 - 03